SidU/TeamsMeetuplyBot/README.md

   * `UsersOptInStatus` with partition-key as /tenantId.
 * Copy the Cosmos DB endpoint URL and paste it into Web.config to replace `ADD_COSMOS_DB_ENDPOINT_URL_HERE`.
 * Copy the Cosmos DB key value and paste it into Web.config to replace `ADD_COSMOS_DB_KEY_HERE`.
-	* To get Cosmos DB EndPoint URI and Key, Navigatate to "Keys"
+	* To get Cosmos DB EndPoint URI and Key, navigate to "Keys"

 ## Publish your bot to Azure
 * Publish your bot to an Azure App Service from Visual Studio.